 Many farms are already under financial or health – related stress when transition is being considered.
 The possibility of even greater stressors while converting is frequently a significant obstacle.

 Anxiety about changes to one's status in the community and with supporting institutions, e.g., banks

-Farmers are influenced by their social environment.
+Farmers are influenced by their social environment and acceptance by peers (for some theoretical considerations on this, see Laforge and Levkoe, 2018).
 Those interested in organic farming have historically reported that pressure from community members to stay with conventional production has had a dampening effect on their transition trajectory (Constance and Choi, 2010).
 A French study found that 21% of producers with a transition plan claimed that poor acceptance by neighbours was a brake on their transition.
 The changes have to be acceptable within the farming sub-culture (Vanclay and Lawrence, 2009).
 Support of regional bodies is important, especially those with environmental purposes, the idea that this is part of larger effort to protect the environment is important (Centre for Rural Economics Research,, 2002; Santereau, 2009).
 Alternately, organic conversions do have an influence on conventional neighbours, with heightened likelihood of conversion reported in England with higher concentrations of organic adopters (Centre for Rural Economics Research, 2002).